 - Ok I do.

-I'm now under the bell since two or three minutes, when all of a sudden a huge racket begins to be heard.
-These are the high pressure nozzles and pumps which are set in action.
-The acute wheezing becomes stronger and stronger, I feel as if I’m next to a jet plane that’s taking off.
+I was now under the bell since two or three minutes, when all of a sudden a huge racket began to be heard.
+These were the high pressure nozzles and pumps being set in action.
+The acute whistling became stronger and stronger, I felt as if I was next to a jet plane that was taking off.

-The noise is so loud that all of a sudden I'm afraid that all explodes.
+The noise was so loud that all of a sudden I was afraid that everything would explode.

-Around the claw a thick cloud of sand begins to reduce visibility.
-Then finally after a few minutes the noise decreases a little.
+Around the claw a thick cloud of sand began to reduce visibility.
+Then finally after a few minutes the noise decreased a little.

-- Okay, Francis, we have ceased the jetting and pumping, and open the internal circuit.
+- Okay, Francis, we have stopped the jetting and pumping, and open the internal circuit.

 - Can you go and look if the sleds are now resting properly on the bottom?